Young Jedi Collectible Card Game

-Young Jedi Collectible Card Game was a collectible card game published by Decipher, Inc. and released in May 1999.
+Young Jedi Collectible Card Game is an out-of-print collectible card game published by Decipher, Inc. that was released in May 1999.
 It was based on the events and characters of the movie The Phantom Menace in the Star Wars universe.
 Seven expansions were released before the game was discontinued in September 2001.

 Young Jedi was awarded "CCG of the Year" by magazine InQuest Gamer in its annual fan poll.